-As of December 31, 2022 and December 31, 2021, the Company did not hold any Master Repurchase Facilities where the collateral exceeded the amounts borrowed by more than 10% of total equity.
+As of December 31, 2023, the Company had one counterparty with net exposure (collateral that exceeded amounts borrowed) totaling more than 10% of the Company's total equity.
+The Company's net exposure to Bank 1 was \$188.3 million.
+As of December 31, 2022, the Company did not hold any Master Repurchase Facilities where the collateral exceeded the amounts borrowed by more than 10% of the Company's total equity.